-There are a parking lot and restroom at the trailhead.
+The Leiner River Estuary Trail has a parking lot and restroom at the trailhead.
 You can enjoy a leisurely afternoon stroll on the Leiner Estuary Trail, this trail is very nice with some great views of Tahsis, right across the inlet.
 This 2 km trail is a level trail with boardwalks and viewing platforms that are located in the Leiner River estuary.
-The trail access is from the Tahsis Road, just 500 metres short of town and is well marked.
+The trail access is from the Tahsis Road, just 500 meters short of town, and is well-marked.

 The Tahsis Inlet and the surrounding Rugged Mountains are becoming well known for mountain climbing, hiking, caving, bird watching, and wildlife viewing.
 You should come out for a visit and don’t forget your camera.